Conversations on hell with modern clerics

 Who could condemn her to an eternity in a fiery pit for circumstances like this?
 She is enduring a version of hell on earth as it is.

 Here is an older man listening to me.
-He is well respected nationwide as an advisor to young leaders in the church.
+He is well respected nationwide as an adviser to young leaders in the church.
 I hardly know him, but am sharing my deepest feelings with him.
 He listens.
 Without comment.
 He is a loving man.
 He empathises with me.
 I can feel his strength.
 Here is a man who would always listen, who would weep with you.

 Later that evening we talk again, on more general topics in a group now.
 One of us asks him how he feels about Moslems.
 He works in Islamic countries sometimes.